 Supporting Our Veterans

 AEP actively supports, recruits and hires military veterans, and educates, trains and prepares them to successfully transition into rewarding energy industry jobs.
-Veterans bring key skillsets to the workforce, including leadership, discipline, teamwork and reliability.
+Veterans bring important skillsets to the workforce, including leadership, discipline, teamwork and reliability.
 They also bring a mindset of safety, which is a core value of AEP’s business, making them attractive recruits for our company.

 In early 2017, AEP joined the U.S. Army Partnership for Youth Success (PaYS), a program designed to accelerate the transition of veterans to careers in the private sector.

 In early 2017, AEP joined the U.S. Army Partnership for Youth Success (PaYS), a program designed to accelerate the transition of veterans to careers in the private sector.
-Through the PaYS program, active and reserve servicemen and servicewomen in the Army and Army Reserve Officers’ Training Corps (ROTC) are matched with civilian job opportunities that require the skills acquired during their military service.
+Through the Army PaYS program, active and reserve servicemen and servicewomen in the Army and Army Reserve Officers’ Training Corps (ROTC) are matched with civilian job opportunities that require the skills acquired during their military service.
 Soldiers who qualify with a skills match are guaranteed an interview for the job by participating companies.

 We are proud of our work to support military veterans.
-AEP was one of six energy companies that developed the Troops to Energy Jobs initiative to provide veterans with a career map for jobs in the energy industry.
+AEP was one of six energy companies that developed the Troops to Energy Jobs initiative to provide veterans with a career path for jobs in the energy industry.
 AEP also participates in the Veteran Jobs Mission, which has grown to more than 200 companies.
-The coalition is committed to hiring veterans and has collectively hired more than 360,000 veterans since its inception in 2011.
+The coalition is committed to hiring veterans and has collectively hired more than 436,000 veterans since its inception in 2011.